DataSounds/DataSounds/docs/installation.rst

 use `DataSounds. <datasouds.org>`_

 Both of them can be installed using **pip**.
-If you use virtualenvwrapper this could be done inside your virtual environment.
+If you use virtualenvwrapper this could be done inside your virtual environment and should be already installed if DataSounds was compiled with success.